TheBuckeyeMan/API-s/README.md

 5. Also in TemplateService, we will need to add all of the data points we are consuming(will mimmic your model) and made edits so we can properly write to file writer.write("<Identifier of Value>" + model.<Getter for this value found in models> + "\n");

+6. Modify CICD Pipeline to Modify the Image name